TG-NAS: Generalizable Zero-Cost Proxies with Operator Description Embedding and Graph Learning for Efficient Neural Architecture Search: Background and Related Work

 \subsection{Neural Architecture Search (NAS)}

-Conventional NAS algorithms are an important step in automating the design of neural architectures for a given task\cite{white2023neural}.
-A typical NAS contains a \textbf{search strategy} that selects the candidate neural architecture from a predefined \textbf{search space} and an \textbf{estimation strategy} that enables the performance estimation for the current candidate.
+NAS is an important technique in automating the design of neural architectures for a given task \cite{white2023neural}.
+A typical NAS contains a \textbf{search strategy} that selects the candidate architectures from a predefined \textbf{search space} and an \textbf{estimation strategy} that enables the performance estimation for candidates.

-\textbf{Search space} can be categorized as the following types: macro search space \cite{kandasamy2019neural}, chain-structures search space \cite{sandler2019mobilenetv2}, cell-based search space \cite{liu2018darts,ying2019nasbench101,dong2020nasbench201}, and hierarchical search space\cite{liu2018hierarchical}.
+\textbf{Search space} can be categorized as the following types: macro search space \cite{kandasamy2019neural}, chain-structures search space \cite{sandler2019mobilenetv2}, cell-based search space \cite{liu2018darts,ying2019nasbench101,dong2020nasbench201}, and hierarchical search space \cite{liu2018hierarchical}.
 Among those, cell-based search space is the most popular one in NAS \cite{white2023neural}.
-The searchable cells (a directed acyclic graph of operations) make up the microstructure of the search space while the macrostructure (ways and number of cells to stack together) is fixed.
-For example, NAS-Bench-101 \cite{ying2019nasbench101} contains 423,624 unique architectures, and each cell consists of 7 nodes (each node chosen from 3 operators).
-In NAS-Bench-201\cite{dong2020nasbench201}, there are 15,625 cell candidates and each cell consists of 4 nodes (each node chosen from 5 operators).
+The searchable cells (a directed acyclic graph (DAG) of operations) make up the microstructure of the search space while the macrostructure (that defines the number of cells and how they stack together) is fixed.
+For example, NAS-Bench-101 \cite{ying2019nasbench101} contains 423,624 unique architectures, and each cell consists of 7 nodes (each node is chosen from three operators).
+In NAS-Bench-201 \cite{dong2020nasbench201}, there are 15,625 cell candidates and each cell consists of four nodes (each node chosen from five operators).
 In contrast, the DARTS search space \cite{liu2018darts} is more expansive, featuring approximately $10^{18}$ architectures.
 It consists of two cells, each containing seven nodes.
-The first two nodes receive inputs from previous layers, and the intermediate four nodes can assume any DAG structure, each having two incident edges.
+The first two nodes receive inputs from previous layers, and the following four nodes can be any DAG structure, each having two incident edges.
 The last node serves as the output node, and each edge can take on one of eight operations.
-In this work, we perform our experiments on those three search spaces for different purposes.
+In this work, we perform our experiments on those three search spaces to evaluate our proposed TG-NAS flow.